openkraken/website/docs/guide/basic/scrollable.en-US.md

 # Scroll container

-You can create a scrolling container by adding `overflow: scroll` to an ordinary fixed-size container.
+Add `overflow: scroll` to an ordinary fixed-size container to create a scrolling container.
 By default, the scroll container supports horizontal scrolling and vertical scrolling, and horizontal and vertical scrolling can be set separately through `overflow-x: scroll` and `overflow-y: scroll`.

 The following example demonstrates how to create a rolling container: